– Prostatitis is an acute bacterial infection of the prostate.

 – The most common causative pathogen is Escherichia coli.
 Other pathogens include Proteus mirabilis, Klebsiella sp, Pseudomonas aeruginosa and Enterococcus sp.

 – Progression to chronic prostatitis is possible.

-– Signs of cystitis (burning on urination and urinary frequency) with fever in men, perineal pain is common.
+– Signs of cystitis (burning on urination and urinary frequency).

 – Urinary retention.

 – Very painful digital rectal examination.
 Fluctuant mass in case of prostatic abscess.

 ciprofloxacin PO: 500 mg 2 times daily for 14 days then review the patient.
 Stop treatment if signs and symptoms have completely resolved.
 If signs and symptoms are ongoing continue the same treatment for a further 14 days.1

 – Refer to a surgeon in case of suspected prostatic abscess.